KirstChat/the-wee-norn-iron-box/TESTING.md

 Stripe Branch:

 - This branch was originally created to test stripe subscriptions
-- After creating subscription models, views and adding stripe elements, I was unable to successfully setup stripe subscriptions so opted for a stripe one-time payment option instead
+- After creating subscription models, views and adding stripe elements, I was unable to successfully setup stripe subscriptions so opted for a stripe one-time payment option instead to meet the project requirements

 View Box Branch: